jonfairbanks/docker_factorio_server/README.md

 ## Converting Scenarios to Regular Maps

-If you would like to export your scenario to a saved map, you can use the example entrypoint similar to the Scenario usag above.
+If you would like to export your scenario to a saved map, you can use the example entrypoint similar to the Scenario usage above.
 Factorio will run once, converting the Scenario to a saved Map in your saves directory.
-A restart of the docker image using the standard options will then load that map, just as if the scenario were just started by the Scenarios example noted above.
+A restart of the Docker image using the standard options will then load that map, just as if the scenario were just started by the Scenarios example noted above.

 ```
 docker run -d \